MetaBorgCube/oopsla18-artifact/README.md

 > generalize resolution by namespace/query-specific parameterization
 > with visibility policies instead of global policies."

-This specs implement binding patterns -- such as class inheritance -- using the simplified model that is part of Statix.
+The case study specifications implement binding patterns -- such as class inheritance -- using the simplified model that is a part of Statix.
 In earlier work, these patterns were implemented using the import mechanism.
 Global resolution policies, for example how to resolve methods or variables in FGJ, are provided in the Statix language for convenience, but every query can redefine every parameter of the resolution calculus.

+Statix provides integrated support for guaranteeing that resolution in incomplete graphs is safe, following the principles discussed in the paper Section 5.2.

 > "We have evaluated the Statix language in three case studies: the
 > simply-typed lambda calculus with records [Pierce 2002] (STLC-REC),
 > System F [Girard 1972; Reynolds 1974], and Featherweight Generic
 > Java [Igarashi et al. 2001]."

-The artifact contains fully functional language implementations of the case studies.
+The artifact contains fully functional type checkers for the case study languages.
 The test suites give us trust in the correctness of the given specifications.

-The following claims from the paper are not supported by this artifact:
+The following claims from the paper are not supported by this
+artifact:

 > "We extend the visual notation of scope graph diagrams with scoped
 > relations, which provides a useful language for explaining patterns